 If you don’t have a full-service payroll provider and run it manually, you’ll need to order paper W-2s (and 1099s for contractors) from the IRS.
 These can take 10 business days to arrive in the mail, so plan accordingly.

 Update payroll information

 Your payroll information will need to be updated before your first run of the new year.
 Check for new tax rates in your area, adjust employee information, balance PTO, and tweak yearly deductions.
 It’s also important to update your payroll schedule and make it available to your team.

 File and deliver W-2s or 1099s

-You are legally required to provide W-2s to your employees and 1099s to any contractors by January 31.
+You are legally required to provide employee W-2s to your team, and 1099s to any contractors by January 31.
 They use these documents to submit their own tax filings.

 These forms must also be submitted to the SSA by January 31.
 Depending on where you live, you may also need to file them with your state or county.
 The W-2s will need to be accompanied by W-3 forms.
 You can file for an extension, but that request must be submitted after January 1 and before the filing deadline.

 Submit tax Forms 941, Form 940, & Form 944

 You’ll need to pay your fourth quarter FUTA tax with Form 940, as well as federal income taxes and FICA with Form 941.
 And finally, you’ll need to submit Form 944, an annual return of all paid payroll taxes.
 These forms are all due on January 31.